 “We’ll put a video up, give it a couple of hours, then have a look at the comments.
 The first night we’ll read through and comment, then a couple of days after that as well,” Dan explains.

-“I use an iPhone 11 Pro.
+“I use a late-model iPhone.
 As phones have improved, so has the camera quality.
 I do also have a professional DSLR but it’s not necessary,” Jordan says.

-Find a design you like and stick with it.
+Find a design theme you like and stick with it.

-“It’s created a community of electricians who talk about their jobs and learn from each other – that’s been an amazing experience.”
+“It’s created a community of electricians who talk about their jobs and learn from each other – that’s been an amazing experience," Jordan says.

 Unless you’re one of the lucky few to go viral, YouTube is like any other form of marketing – success takes time and consistency.
 Find a way to demonstrate your work and experience that’s engaging.
 If in doubt, here’s Jordan’s last pearl of wisdom.